benjaminfisher/rapid_web_development_proj1/README.md

 ---

 Merged the header/footer html and css with the content pages that were up on github.
 Still more to do, I'm fixing stuff I messed up still. - jross 102311

+___

+Fixed many of the css issues from the css file merge last time.

+CSS left to do:
+- Change logo to text
+- Style the search bar
+- Make css drop-down menus work

+If I have extra time:
+-extend the header and re-extend the splash image area to the full width of the page.

+Other than the things above, everything is in working order!
+Almost done with necessary front-end for the pages we have!

+-jross 102411